 An agency restores an unclassified, temporary, or limited duration employee to the extent the employee’s placement, appointment or position still exists.

 If an employee does not return from leave or is unable to perform an essential function of the position the employee held prior to the commencement of Paid Leave Oregon, with or without reasonable accommodation, the employer must follow applicable law, rule, policy, or collective bargaining agreement to determine appropriate action, which may, in some cases, include termination.

+Before restoring an employee to a position after a period of medical leave under Paid Leave Oregon, an agency may require the employee to provide a certification from the employee’s health care provider verifying the employee is able to resume work.

 Core PEBB insurance: During months when an employee receives Paid Leave Oregon, the agency continues the employee’s enrolled core benefits (medical, dental, and vision and basic employee-only life insurance).